 For the sake of this tip I'll be using the SQL Server Management Studio (SSMS) GUI.
-I'll then show you the pertinent T-SQL.
 Let's jump into how to configure the job step.

-A few notes about the Append output to existing file checkbox
+Notes about Append output to existing file checkbox

 - If you want to maintain a historical record of the job history, check this box for each step.
 The file will not be over-written each time the job executes.